sanjayvinzuda-simformsolutions/SolidPrinciples-Template/README.md

 # SolidPrinciples-Template

-SOLID design principles help resolve these issues by decoupling software programs.
-Robert C. Martin introduced these concepts in his paper titled Design Principles and Design Patterns, and Michael Feathers came up with the acronym later.
+SOLID design principles help resolve the issues by decoupling software programs.
+Robert C. Martin introduced these concepts in his paper titled **Design Principles and Design Patterns**, and Michael Feathers came up with the acronym later.

-  The SOLID design principle includes these five principles:
+  The **SOLID** design principle includes these five principles:

 1. Single Responsibility Principle
 2. Open/Closed Principle